George Ira Stancil

 In time, George and Eva returned to Johnston County again.
 They moved into the Haywood Hales Place.
 Alvin moved in with them.
 George and Alvin planned to purchase the farm.

-George brought Ashley Johnson, a 12-year-old Negro boy, back from Duplin County.
-Jim Batey, a Negro boy, Alvin had previously picked up in Wilson and taken to his parent's home, was also brought to the Hales Place.
+George brought Ashley Johnson, a 12-year-old boy, back from Duplin County.
+Jim Batey, who Alvin had previously picked up in Wilson and taken to his parent's home, was also brought to the Hales Place.
 Jim Batey was in the First Reunion Photo.
 George and Alvin farmed together one year with the help of Ashley and Jim.

 Eva missed her family.
 Eva and George drove the buggy to Duplin County.
 Tommy, 19, wanted to go too and rode his bike.
 While there, Jane Mercer Kennedy gave her daughter $10, so she could buy a sewing machine.
 On the trip home Tommy's bike broke and the $10 was spent repairing it.